Policies

 Severe Weather Cancellation:

-Emory follows federal government cancellation announcements.
-If the federal government is closed, then her sessions are also cancelled.
+Emory generally follows federal government cancellation announcements.
+If the federal government is closed, then it is safe to assumer her sessions are also cancelled.
 Otherwise, you are asked to either keep your appointment, reschedule for later in the week or pay for the missed session.

 Confidentiality: